mux99/mptcp.dev/index.md

 data trough one interface.
 Additional *subflows* can be negotiated later between the hosts.
 For the distant host to be able to detect the use of MPTCP, a new field is added to the *option* field of the underlying TCP *subflow*.
-This field contains, amongst other things, `MP_CAPABLE` that tells the other host to use MPTCP (it it's socket support's it).
+This field contains, amongst other things, `MP_CAPABLE` that tells the other host to use MPTCP (if it's socket support's it).
 If the distant host or any [middlebox](https://en.wikipedia.org/wiki/Middlebox) in between does not support it, the response `SYN+ACK` packet will not contain the MPTCP options in the *option* field.
 In that case, the connection will be 'downgraded'